Seeing topological entanglement through the information convex: Introduction

-Unitary modular tensor category is proposed as a universal framework to describe the bulk phase of the topological order \cite{2006AnPhy.321....2K}, and the related proposals \cite{2012CMaPh.313..351K,2012arXiv1211.4644K,Levin2013} for gapped boundaries (of non-chiral topological orders) have also appeared in literature recently.
+The algebraic theory of anyon is proposed as a universal framework to describe the bulk phase of the topological order \cite{2006AnPhy.321....2K}, and related proposals \cite{2012CMaPh.313..351K,2012arXiv1211.4644K,Levin2013} for gapped boundaries (of nonchiral topological orders) have also appeared in the literature recently.

-A remarkably different line of progress has been made from quantum information theory prospective.
-It is shown that a nonzero TEE is necessary in order to have nontrivial ground state degeneracy \cite{2013PhRvL.111h0503K} and to have nontrivial topological excitations \cite{2015PhRvB..92k5139K}.
+A remarkably different line of progress has been made from a quantum information theory perspective.
+This research brings new insights from the fundamental properties of quantum many-body states.
+It is shown that a nonzero TEE is necessary to have nontrivial ground-state degeneracy \cite{2013PhRvL.111h0503K} and to have nontrivial topological excitations \cite{2015PhRvB..92k5139K}.
 These results provide strong evidence that entanglement and other universal properties of topologically ordered systems are nontrivially related.
-Moreover, it is shown that a long-range entangled ground state of a topologically ordered system could be converted to a product state only with a quantum circuit whose depth scales at least linear with the system size~\cite{Haah2016}.
+Focusing on the properties of a quantum state allows us to overcome certain intrinsic difficulties of interacting many-body systems, e.g., the fact that only particular forms of Hamiltonians can be solved for interacting many-body systems.
+Moreover, it is shown that a long-range entangled ground state of a topologically ordered system could be converted to a product state only with a quantum circuit whose depth scales at least linearly with the system size~\cite{Haah2016}.

-In a recent work, information convex $\Sigma(\Omega)$ is proposed as a characterization of topological orders \cite{2018arXiv180101519S}.
-It is applicable to both the bulk and the gapped boundary. $\Sigma(\Omega)$ is a set of density matrices on subsystem $\Omega$, each element is obtained from a density matrix minimizing the Hamiltonian on a subsystem larger than $\Omega$ by many correlation length.
-For topological orders, the information convex is argued to be a small dimensional convex set with elements locally indistinguishable from the ground state.
-The structure of information convex depends on the topology of the subsystem.
-The information convex characterizes the fusion/condensation multiplicities in addition to the bulk superselection sectors, the boundary superselection sectors and their quantum dimensions.
+In a recent work, the information convex $\Sigma(\Omega)$ has been proposed as a characterization of topological order \cite{2019PhRvB..99c5112S}.
+It applies to both the bulk and the gapped boundary. $\Sigma(\Omega)$ is a set of density matrices on subsystem $\Omega$; each element is obtained from a density matrix minimizing the Hamiltonian on a subsystem larger than $\Omega$ by many correlation lengths.
+For topological orders, the information convex is argued to be a low-dimensional convex set with elements locally indistinguishable from the ground state.
+The structure of the information convex depends on the topology of the subsystem.
+The information convex characterizes the fusion and condensation multiplicities in addition to the bulk superselection sectors, the boundary superselection sectors, and their quantum dimensions.
 It is also a convenient framework to summarize many of the known properties of topological orders.